 The research I conducted identified areas of concern with the BLâs present holdings and collection practices in terms of migrant literature.
 One of my major findings was the gap in the Francophone Canadian literary holdings: established writers and publications by major publishers were absent for the catalogue.
 Another was the issue of web-based literature which we are not legally equipped to collect (I wrote about this here).

 Because I have identified these gaps, the American Collections team are now aware of them and can strive to prevent them from widening even more.
 The report I have written, which presents my findings and offers practical suggestions for more inclusive holdings, will inform future collection practices and strengthen curatorial knowledge in this area.

 On a final note, I would like to thank the Eccles Centre and the Americas Collections team for supporting my project and for their warmth, the Research and Development team for setting up these placements in the first place and organizing extra activities for us newcomers, and the European Collections team for welcoming me on their floor.
 I am especially grateful to my supervisor, Francisca Fuentes, for having given me such a fantastic opportunity and for her invaluable help and guidance throughout this project.

 - Laura Gallon

-Laura Gallon is a PhD placement student at the British Library where she is working on a project assessing holdings of migrant narratives in the North American collections.
+Laura Gallon was a PhD placement student at the British Library where she worked on a project assessing holdings of migrant narratives in the North American collections.
 She is in the second year of her PhD at the University of Sussex which is looking at contemporary American short fiction by immigrant women writers.
-Her placement is supported by the Eccles Centre for American Studies.
+Her placement was supported by the Eccles Centre for American Studies.